statmike/Resampling-Methods-in-SAS-Viya/readme.md

     B=integer
       required
       Specifies the desired number of bootstrap resamples.
 Will look at the number of threads (_nthreads_) in the environment and set the value of bss (resamples per _threadid_) to ensure the final number of bootstrap resamples is >=B.
-      If you run resample.bootstrap first then you should use the same value of B (it will ignore the value and use the value from the prior bootstrap).
+      Note: If you run resample.bootstrap first then you should use the same value of B (it will ignore the value and use the value from the prior bootstrap).
           If you don't run resample.bootstrap first then resample.doubleBootstrap will do it correctly.
     D=integer
       required
       Specifies the desired number of double-bootstrap resamples from each bootstrap resample.
+    Bpct=double
+      required (optional with default=1 in the future) The percentage of the samples (intable) rowsize to use as the resamples size 1=100% Dpct=double
+      required (optional with default=1 in the future) The percentage of the bootstrap resamples (intable_bs) rowsize to use as the double-bootstrap resamples size 1=100%
+      Note: if Bpct is set to 50% (0.5) and Dpct is set to 100% (1) the the double-bootstrap resamples will still be 50% of the size of the original samples (intable) rowsize seed=integer
+      required (optional with default=0 in the future) Sets the seed for random sampling.
+If missing, zero, or negative then SAS will compute a default seed.
     Note: The number of double-bootstrap resamples is atleast B*D.  For Example: B=1000 and D=1000 yields at least B*D=1000000
 ```
+See the [documentation for Call Streaminit](https://go.documentation.sas.com/?cdcId=pgmsascdc&cdcVersion=9.4_3.3&docsetId=lefunctionsref&docsetTarget=p0gw58qo85qp56n1kbpiz50ww8lv.htm&locale=en) for further information on specifying a seed and changing the random-number generator (RNG).

 ### resample.jackknife action
 Creates a table of jackknife resamples from table `<intable>` and stores them in table `<intable>_jk`.
 Runs the addRowID action on the `<intable>`.
 There will be J resamples identified with jkID, where J is equal to the number of rows in `<intable>`.
 The values of jkID are numbered 1, 2, ... n and each has rows identified by rowID.
 When rowID from `<intable>` is equal to jkID the row is deleted/omitted.